-In this short read, let's discuss where to mount red dot on AR rifles.
+In this short read, let's discuss where to mount red dot on AR.

-It's very simple, and it's about giving the shooter enough field of view, enough room for a magnifier, balance the weight and having a great aesthetics.
+Most tips are about maximizing field of view, reserve room for a magnifier, balance the weight and having a great aesthetics.

 Everyone's preference is different, so let's check it out:

 12 O'Clock Position - Best AR15 Red Dot Placement

 Common AR15 red dot placement is on the top rail for a primary optic.

 Mount magnifier behind the red dot to extend the distance.
 The distance between red dot and magnifier doesn't matter too much unless it's too far apart

 Mount red dot right above the ejection port gives the shooter:

 - Great aesthetics for something like the Aimpoint Micro and EOTech EXPS3

 - Good field of view & situational awareness